nsw logo NSW Government

 • Further information and resources

-From 18 January 2024 the workplace exposure standard (WES) for welding fumes (not otherwise classified) has been reduced from an 8-hour time weighted average of 5 mg/m3 to 1 mg/m3.
+The workplace exposure standard (WES) for welding fumes (not otherwise classified) and aluminium welding fumes has been reduced from an 8-hour time-weighted average of 5 mg/m³ to 1 mg/m³ to better protect workers from the harmful effects of welding fumes.

 Welding fumes form when metal heats above its boiling point.
 As these fumes cool down, they condense into tiny particles, small enough to be inhaled into the lungs.